-Her tested IQ has shot up to 185; she’s reading four books a day and even thinking about going to law school – all because her “brain” glasses that turned 10 years of struggles with traumatic brain injury into a “world I could make sense of again.”
+She’s reading four books a day and even thinking about going to law school – all because her “brain” glasses that turned 10 years of struggles with traumatic brain injury into a “world I could make sense of again.”

 And, Jillanna Trowbridge of Oak Park, Ill. credits her ongoing recovery to Daniel Myers, OD and the team at the Mind-Eye Institute in Northbrook, Ill., where she underwent extensive testing in December 2019 and was prescribed a set of “brain” glasses.
 The effect of those glasses was almost immediate.

 “When I put them on, I just started crying; I could see comfortably,” Jillanna says.